GDG-NewYork/2018-study-jams/CloudStudyJams/NOTES.md

 > NOTES

 ### [1.7 Setup Network and HTTP Load Balancers](https://google.qwiklabs.com/focuses/5784)
+In this hands-on lab, you'll learn how setup both network load balancers and HTTP load balancers for your application running in Google Compute Engine virtual machines.
 _Estimates 40 minutes, takes y minutes_

 > **WHAT YOU'LL DO**